appwrite/rules/README.md

 2. **Select Framework**: Pick the framework you're using (options depend on the selected SDK)
 3. **Choose Features**: Check the boxes for the Appwrite features you want to include in your rules
 4. **Generate Rules**: Click the "Generate Rules" button
-5. **Export**: Copy the rules to your clipboard or download as a `.mdc` file
+5. **Export**: Copy the rules to your clipboard or download as a `AGENTS.md` file

-The generated rules file can be used in Cursor IDE to provide AI-assisted development guidance specific to your Appwrite setup.
+The generated AGENTS.md file can be used with AI coding assistants (Cursor, GitHub Copilot, OpenAI Codex, etc.) to provide AI-assisted development guidance specific to your Appwrite setup.

 ## API Endpoints